Bold whites for winter nights

 4. G de Château Guiraud Bordeaux Blanc Sec 2023, France (£18, Co-op, 13.5%)

-This Classed Growth Bordeaux marvel boasts room-filling aromatics, a creamy, honeyed mouthfeel, and layers of white peach, citrus, stone fruit, and subtle cut grass.
-A decadent Sémillon-Sauvignon Blanc blend, crafted by ex-Château d’Yquem winemaker Sandrine Garbay, aged six months in oak on fine lees.
+This Classed Growth Bordeaux marvel boasts room-filling aromatics, a creamy, honeyed mouthfeel, and layers of white peach, citrus, stone fruit and subtle cut grass.
+A decadent Sémillon-Sauvignon Blanc blend, crafted by ex-Château d’Yquem winemaker Sandrine Garbay and aged six months in oak on fine lees.

-From one of Margaret River’s finest producers – situated in a remote area where ocean breezes cool the vines – this elegant Chardonnay melds citrus and stone fruits, with subtle, integrated oak adding depth and flavour.
-A stylish choice for Australia Day (26 January).
+From one of Margaret River’s finest producers – situated in a remote spot where ocean breezes cool the vines – this elegant Chardonnay melds citrus and stone fruits, with subtle, integrated oak adding depth and flavour.
+A stylish and delicious choice for Australia Day (26 January).

 6. Faustino I Gran Reserva Blanco Rioja 2020, Spain (£20, down to £16, 28 Jan-3 Mar, Waitrose, 13%)

-Nutty, heady, toasty, food-friendly white Rioja marrying mellow spice, vanilla pod, yellow fruit, almonds, and peach with a lengthy finish.
-A complex old-vine Viura and Chardonnay blend, aged around seven months in new French and American oak.
-Loves grilled meats, tuna, lobster, and mild Indian dishes.
+Nutty, heady and toasty, this food-friendly white Rioja marries mellow spice, vanilla pod, yellow fruit, almonds and peach with a lengthy finish.
+A complex old-vine Viura and Chardonnay blend, aged for around seven months in new French and American oak.
+Loves grilled meats, tuna, lobster and mild Indian dishes.
+Check out the fab offer at Waitrose from 28 January – 3 March.

 Whisky spotlight: